Prosecutors: Man smuggled guns via US-Canada border library

 Prosecutors say 40-year-old Alexis Vlachos has been brought to the U.S. from Canada to face gun-smuggling charges.

-They say between July 2010 and April 2011, Vlachos worked with others to get handguns that had been purchased in Florida into Canada.
+They say between July 2010 and April 2011, Vlachos worked with others to getting handguns that had been purchased in Florida into Canada.

 Authorities say that in March 2011 Vlachos retrieved handguns that had been left for him in the Haskell Library, which is located in Derby Line, Vermont, and Stanstead, Quebec.
 The entrance to the library is in Vermont and Canadians can visit the library without going through a port of entry.